arclanguage/arclanguage.github.io/tut-anarki.md

 #<procedure: mylen>
 ```

 If the list is `nil` the function will immediately return 0.
-Otherwise
+Otherwise,
 it returns 1 more than the length of the `cdr` of the list.

 ```